compuphase/Make-plus/README.md

 ```
 Note that the `.space` variable must be expanded immediately in this case; use `:=` rather than `=`.

+## "Built-in" rules and macros have moved to a configuration file
+The built-in implicit rules, suffix rules and variable/macro definition are stored in a configuration file.
+The file is called `make.conf` (or `make.cfg` in DOS).
+It is located in the `/etc` directory for Unix-like operating systems, and in the same directory that the `make` executbale is in under Microsoft Windows and DOS.

+The configuration file uses a subset of the syntax for makefiles.
+Essentially, it supports defintions of implicit rules, suffix rules and variables that are set with the `=` or `:=` operator.

+A few examples are provided in the `configfiles` directory of this repository.
+These configurations were extracted from the GNU Make source code.

+For a motivation for moving the built-in configuration out of the executable and into an editable text file, see the [Wiki](../../wiki/Rationale-for-a-configuration-file).

 ## Other patches
 This version also includes the patches:
 * make-4.2.1-sub_proc.patch (fixes a bug for Microsoft Windows, see https://github.com/mbuilov/gnumake-windows)